Click to Rate and Give Feedback

 Parameters

-lpExistingFileName [in]
+[in] lpExistingFileName

 The name of an existing file.

-In the ANSI version of this function, the name is limited to MAX_PATH characters.
-To extend this limit to 32,767 wide characters, call the Unicode version of the function and prepend "\\?\" to the path.
-For more information, see Naming a File.
+By default, the name is limited to MAX_PATH characters.
+To extend this limit to 32,767 wide characters, prepend "\\?\" to the path.
+For more information, see Naming Files, Paths, and Namespaces.

 If lpExistingFileName does not exist, the CopyFileEx function fails, and the GetLastError function returns ERROR_FILE_NOT_FOUND.

-lpNewFileName [in]
+[in] lpNewFileName

 The name of the new file.

-In the ANSI version of this function, the name is limited to MAX_PATH characters.
-To extend this limit to 32,767 wide characters, call the Unicode version of the function and prepend "\\?\" to the path.
-For more information, see Naming a File.
+By default, the name is limited to MAX_PATH characters.
+To extend this limit to 32,767 wide characters, prepend "\\?\" to the path.
+For more information, see Naming Files, Paths, and Namespaces.

-lpProgressRoutine [in, optional]
+[in, optional] lpProgressRoutine

 The address of a callback function of type LPPROGRESS_ROUTINE that is called each time another portion of the file has been copied.
 This parameter can be NULL.
 For more information on the progress callback function, see the CopyProgressRoutine function.

-lpData [in, optional]
+[in, optional] lpData

 The argument to be passed to the callback function.
 This parameter can be NULL.

-pbCancel [in, optional]
+[in, optional] pbCancel

 If this flag is set to TRUE during the copy operation, the operation is canceled.
 Otherwise, the copy operation will continue to completion.

-dwCopyFlags [in]
+[in] dwCopyFlags

 Flags that specify how the file is to be copied.
 This parameter can be a combination of the following values.